Fujifilm X-E2 vs Canon 5D Mark II

 Review summary: Fujifilm X-E2 vs Canon 5D Mark II

-So how do things add up?
+So what is the bottom line?
 Is the Fujifilm X-E2 better than the Canon 5D Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.